 The AppImage isn't yet executable therefore, use chmod command-line utility -

 To launch the AppImage -

-Try to issue the above code multiple times if the application doesn’t launch the first time.
-At least it happened with us.
+Try to issue the above code multiple times if the application doesn't launch the first time.
+At least that happened to us.

 Now, there would be three options available at the launch - Flash from file, URL and Clone drive.
 Choose the one as per your requirements.
 We chose - Flash from file.
 And, select Target drive.
 And, lastly Flash.